abelikoff/vidsim/README.md

 vidsim process <dir1> <dir2> ...
 ```

-Since frame extraction and comparison are relatively slow and expensive, `vidsim` supports caching of the artifacts it computes, using cached values in future re-runs, which massively speeds up the operation.
-In order to invoke caching, one specifies a directory to be used for cached data with `-d` option:
+While processing data, `vidsim` cahces the computed artifacts, using cached values in future re-runs.
+By default state is kept in `.vidsim` directory.
+One can customize the name with `-d` option:

 ```sh
 vidsim -d .my.cache.dir process <dir1> <dir2> ...